Tacloban: Government

 The executive power of the City Government is vested in the mayor.
 The Sangguniang Panlungsod or the city council has the legislative power to create city ordinances.
-It is a unicameral body composed of ten elected councilors and certain numbers of ex officio and sectoral representatives.
-It is presided by the vice mayor, the mayor and the elected city councilors who are elected-at-large every three years.
+It is a unicameral body composed of ten elected councillors and certain numbers of ex officio and sectoral representatives.
+It is presided over by the vice mayor, the mayor and the elected city councillors who are elected-at-large every three years.
 The current city mayor is Alfred Romualdez.

-The city government ceased to be under the supervision of the provincial government after it became a Highly Urbanized City in 2008.
-The city is now under the direct supervision of the national government.
+The city government ceased to be under the supervision of the provincial government after it became a highly urbanized city in 2008.
+The city is now under direct supervision of the national government.

 Tacloban City is part of the 1st District of Leyte, alongside seven other municipalities: Alangalang, Babatngon, Palo, San Miguel, Santa Fe, Tanauan, and Tolosa.
 The district is currently represented by Congressman Martin Romualdez.

 Official seal

 The official Seal of Tacloban is the symbol of the city's identity when it became a city under Republic Act No. 760 on June 20, 1952.

 The city's emblem stands for the following physical attributes and character: